Cystic fibrosis (pulmonary manifestations)

 As a result of repeated and chronic infections, there is a marked increase in the number of polymorphonuclear (PMN) leukocytes and associated inflammatory agents, including elastase and collagenase.
 Over time, these weaken the bronchial walls, leading to bronchiectasis 3.

 These chronic bronchial injuries also lead to bronchial angiogenesis and vascular hypertrophy of the bronchial arteries, sometimes with the recruitment of additional aortobronchial collaterals.
-The bronchial submucosal arteries became then hypertrophied and, given the chronic inflammation, also more fragile, making them more susceptible to bleeding in the airways 9.
+The bronchial submucosal arteries then become hypertrophied and, given the chronic inflammation, also more fragile, making them more susceptible to bleeding in the airways 9.

 The cardinal finding of later stages of cystic fibrosis is the presence of thick-walled bronchiectasis.
 These begin as cylindrical and progress through varicoid to cystic forms.
 The intervening lung is often densely fibrotic and retracted 3.